karlvr/empire-state/packages/immutable-state-controller/README.md

 A small library to manage mutable and immutable state without a lot of boilerplate, but with a lot of type-safety using TypeScript.

-`immutable-state-controller` lets you work with mutable state from the _Controller_, and immutable state from _Snapshots_.
-Each _Controller_ or _Snapshot_ provides a method to change the state.
-Changes are visible immediately in the _Controller_ as it represents mutable state, but changes are never visible in _Snapshots_ as they represent immutable state.
-To see changes in a _Snapshot_ you need to get a new _Snapshot_ from the _Controller_.
+`immutable-state-controller` lets you work with mutable state from the `Controller`, and immutable state from `Snapshot`s.
+Each `Controller` or `Snapshot` provides a method to change the state.
+Changes are visible immediately in the `Controller` as it represents mutable state, but changes are never visible in `Snapshot`s as they represent immutable state.
+To see changes in a `Snapshot` you need to get a new `Snapshot` from the `Controller`.

 ## Installation